dh1tw/remoteAudio-xcompile/readme.md

-# Cross-compiling remoteAudio with Docker
+# (Cross-)Compiling remoteAudio with Docker Containers

 ![](https://github.com/dh1tw/remoteaudio-docker-xcompile/workflows/Build%20Containers/badge.svg)

 [remoteAudio](https://github.com/dh1tw/remoteAudio) is a flexible, low latency audio streaming solution (mainly) for remote amateur radio purposes.
 It is completely Open Source and written in [Go](https://golang.org). remoteAudio is available for all modern operating systems and architectures.

-This repository contains the Dockerfiles for the cross compilation chains used to generate the remoteAudio binaries for armhf, arm64 and i386 architectures.
+This repository contains Dockerfiles with cross compilation chains used to generate the remoteAudio binaries for armhf, arm64, i386 and amd64 architectures.

 ## Prerequisites